 Hopefully you find these tips helpful and make planning your next hunt that much easier.

-Good luck to everyone in their mountain adventures and I hope you have set some goals and work hard to achieve them!
+Good luck to everyone in 2018 and I hope you have set some goals and work hard to achieve them!